MM-X/eon-neos-c2/README.md

 NEOS
 ======

-NEOS is the operating system for your [comma two](https://comma.ai/shop/products/comma-two-devkit) and [EON Gold Dashcam Development Kit](https://comma.ai/shop/products/eon-gold-dashcam-devkit).
+NEOS is the operating system for your C2.

 Updates
 ------

-When openpilot requires a NEOS update, you won't have to do anything.
-NEOS updates download in the background auotmatically, just like normal openpilot updates.
 This repo is for restoring or recovering your device.

 Restoring on macOS & Linux
 ------

 1. Connect your comma two (via a USB-C to USB-A cable) or EON Gold (via a USB-mini-B to USB-A cable) to your computer
 2. Open a terminal
-3. Clone this repo `git clone https://github.com/commaai/eon-neos.git`, then `cd eon-neos`
+3. Clone this repo `git clone https://github.com/MM-X/eon-neos-c2.git`, then `cd eon-neos`
 4. Run `./download.py`
 5. Put your device into fastboot mode by turning off your device, then holding volume down + power.
 6. Run `./flash.sh` DO NOT DISCONNECT THE DEVICE!